OpenSUTD/networks_lab2/README.md

 - Identify which routes in your application are _idempotent_, and provide proof to support your answer.
 - Implement at least two of the following challenges:
     - File upload in a POST request, using multipart/form-data
-    - Have a route in your application that returns a content type that is not _plaintext_
+    - Have a route in your application that returns a binary content type (photo, video, audio)
-    - Some form of authorization through inspecting the request headers
+    - Some form of authorization through inspecting the request headers (e.g. admin-only password-protected route)
     - A special route that can perform a batch delete or update of resources matching a certain condition

 > You must provide ample documentation on how to build & run your code and how to make the HTTP requests to your API, as well as what are the expected responses for each request.
 You will not be deducted if your program is slow or unoptimised, but bonus points may be given if you show meaningful thought in analysing how performance was / can be improved in your application.